TZstatsADS/Spring2018-Project4-grp6/README.md

         Model-based Algorithm: Cluster Models

-      Then, here are our results for Memory-based Algorithm:
+      Then, here are our results for Memory-based Algorithm: (MS dataset and Movie dataset)

       ![image](figs/ms.png)